adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2.md

 For me, the most valuable part was Section 2.1.7 on tensor products.
 I don’t recall covering tensor products in my undergraduate linear algebra course, so it was helpful to finally work through the formalism.
 It clarified a lot, especially given how central tensor products are to quantum computing.

-The quantum mechanics portion was also a good refresher.
+The quantum mechanics portion was a good refresher, though some of the formalism here was also new to me.
 I'm glad I took the time to work through all the exercises, even though it was time-consuming.
 It helped reinforce concepts I’ll need later.

 Below are my notes and solutions to the exercises.
 The solutions are collapsed to save space and avoid spoilers for anyone who wants to work through them independently.